 Applicant must be a U.S. citizen – The applicant’s United States citizenship is a mandatory factor in deciding his or her Medicaid eligibility in TX.
 If the petitioner does not have documentation to support his or her U.S. citizenship, then he or she must have papers to confirm legal status in the country, instead.

 What are the Medicaid application guidelines related to finances?
-Medicaid income requirements are important to the applicant’s Medicaid eligibility, since, after all, financial assistance is being requested due to low income.
+Medicaid income requirements are important to the applicant’s Medicaid eligibility, since financial assistance is being requested due to low income.
 The income requirements for Medicaid in Texas vary depending on your Medicaid benefits eligibility group.
-Review the income limits based on single households below to verify how to qualify for Medicaid in TX.

 Children in need of Medicaid can qualify for Children’s Medicaid or for CHIP.
 The income limits of a household varies from $1,366 monthly (for Children’s Medicaid) to $2,039 (for CHIP) for a household of one.
 Income slightly increases based on the federal poverty level guidelines and the size of the applicant’s household.